 Genoa home prices are not only among the most expensive in Nevada, but Genoa real estate also consistently ranks among the most expensive in America.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Genoa is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Genoa isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Genoa are a mix of both white- and blue-collar jobs.
 Overall, Genoa is a town of professionals, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Genoa who work in food service (21.23%), legal occupations (11.56%), and teaching (10.14%).

 Of important note, Genoa is also a town of artists.
 Genoa has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Genoa’s character.

-A relatively large number of people in Genoa telecommute to their jobs.
-Overall, about 14.15% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.15% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Genoa is a great place for families with children to consider.
-First of all, many other families with children live here, making Genoa a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Genoa has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Genoa is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Genoa’s overall crime rate is lower than average for the country.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Genoa has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Genoa has few renters and college students.
 But the biggest reason it is quieter in Genoa than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Genoa may be for you.